-A total of 32 out of 48 jetty points were sampled during 2019/20.
+A total of 22 out of 48 jetty points were sampled during 2022/23, all supplies tested were found to be satisfactory.
 The jetty locations are split between the authorities as detailed below.
 All jetty companies were visited, however, not all jetty points were in use or available at the time of sampling.